-With regards to fit in general, Anatomie advises that you can expect that the signature stretch wrinkle free material used for their pants will stretch over time (it’s what makes Anatomie pants a custom fit, as it stretches to hug your curves perfectly).
+Regarding fit in general, Anatomie advises that you can expect that the signature stretch wrinkle-free material used for their pants will stretch over time (it’s what makes Anatomie pants a custom fit, as it stretches to hug your curves perfectly).
 More on this later.

 Washing and Drying

-If you’re traveling with a limited (capsule) wardrobe, then washing and drying must be easy.
+If you’re traveling with a limited (capsule) wardrobe, washing and drying must be easy.

 Need to dry your pants in a hurry?
-A simple hair dryer will do the trick in just a few mins!
-(Almost) everything Anatomie offers can be washed in the machine in cold water.
+A simple hairdryer will do the trick in just a few mins!
+(Almost) everything Anatomie offers is machine washable in cold water.

-Machine dryers in general are horrible on your clothes (they exponentially accelerate deterioration), nor are they particularly environmentally friendly.
-Luckily most Anatomie styles dry overnight.
+Machine dryers, in general, are horrible on your clothes (they exponentially accelerate deterioration), nor are they particularly environmentally friendly.
+Luckily most Anatomie styles dry quickly, usually overnight.

 Wrinkle Free Packing

 Packing light means not having a lot of space.
-Irons are definitely not an option.
+Irons are not an option.

-Worried about cramming those expensive duds into a packing cube?
+Are you worried about cramming those expensive duds into a packing cube?
 Don’t.
-Anatomie makes wrinkle free travel clothes, and although some pieces may come out of your luggage looking wrinkled, as soon as you put them on, the wrinkles fall out.
+Anatomie makes easy care travel clothes, and although some pieces may come out of your luggage looking wrinkled, the wrinkles easily fall out as soon as you put them on.
+You will love their wrinkle resistant fabrics, life-changing!

-Other styles made of crazy comfy jersey and mesh (like the Gracie Mesh Sleeve Jacket and the Nessa Mesh Button Down Shirt (pictured above, since discontinued; here are their current lightweight jackets and button-down shirts) are truly wrinkle free in all respects.
+Other styles made of crazy comfy jersey and mesh (like the Gracie Mesh Sleeve Jacket and the Nessa Mesh Button Down Shirt (pictured above, since discontinued; here are their current lightweight jackets and wide variety of shirts) are truly wrinkle free in all respects.
 Scrunch it up in a ball in your bag.
 I dare ya.

 Comfort Vs. Style